apache/paimon/docs/content/maintenance/write-performance.md

 ### Number of Sorted Runs to Trigger Compaction

-Table Store uses [LSM tree]({{< ref "concepts/file-layouts#lsm-trees" >}}) which supports a large number of updates.
+Paimon uses [LSM tree]({{< ref "concepts/file-layouts#lsm-trees" >}}) which supports a large number of updates.
 LSM organizes files in several [sorted runs]({{< ref "concepts/file-layouts#lsm-trees#sorted-runs" >}}).
 When querying records from an LSM tree, all sorted runs must be combined to produce a complete view of all records.

 One can easily see that too many sorted runs will result in poor query performance.
-To keep the number of sorted runs in a reasonable range, Table Store writers will automatically perform [compactions]({{< ref "concepts/file-layouts#lsm-trees#compactions" >}}).
+To keep the number of sorted runs in a reasonable range, Paimon writers will automatically perform [compactions]({{< ref "concepts/file-layouts#lsm-trees#compactions" >}}).
 The following table property determines the minimum number of sorted runs to trigger a compaction.

 <table class="table table-bordered">
     <thead>